Convert Commonwealth Bank Statement to Excel or CSV

 Financial DocumentsAustraliaBank StatementsExcelPDF conversionCommBankaccounting reconciliation

-The CommBank app alone has more than 9 million active users and processes more than 12.7 million daily logins, making it Australia's most-used banking platform.
-That scale translates to a high volume of Commonwealth Bank statement PDFs flowing through practices every month — for BAS preparation, client reconciliation, and import into tools like Xero and MYOB.
+CommBank's 2025 AGM address says the CommBank app has more than 9 million active users and more than 12.7 million daily logins.
+That scale translates to a high volume of Commonwealth Bank statement PDFs flowing through practices every month for BAS preparation, client reconciliation, and import into tools like Xero and MYOB.

-This guide is built specifically around CommBank rather than generic PDF conversion.
-The right method depends on what you're starting with: recent transaction data that you can pull as a Commonwealth Bank statement to CSV straight from NetBank or CommBiz, or older archived PDF statements that require conversion to get usable rows and columns.
-The sections below walk through both paths, cover CommBank-specific PDF issues you'll encounter during extraction, and connect the output to downstream Australian accounting workflows.
+The right method depends on what you're starting with: recent transactions you can export as CSV from NetBank or CommBiz, or older archived PDF statements that require conversion to get usable rows and columns.

 CommBank's Native Export Options and Their Limits